-The history of chocolate, and its creation from the beans of the cacao tree, can be traced to the ancient Mayans, and even earlier to the ancient Olmecs of southern Mexico.
-The word chocolate may conjure up images of sweet candy bars and luscious truffles, but the chocolate of today is little like the chocolate of the past.
-Throughout much of history, chocolate was a revered but bitter beverage, not a sweet, rich-tasting treat.
+The history of chocolate, and its creation from the beans of the cacao tree, can be traced to the ancient Maya, and even earlier to the ancient Olmecs of southern Mexico.
+The word “chocolate” may conjure up images of sweet candy bars and luscious truffles, but the confections of today bears little resemblance to the chocolate of the past: Throughout much of its history, chocolate was a bitter beverage, not a sweet, rich-tasting treat.
 But after it became popular in the courts of Europe and the streets of colonial America, chocolate soon evolved into the universally loved commodity it is today.

 Chocolate is made from the fruit of cacao trees, which are native to Central and South America.
 The fruits are called pods and each pod contains around 40 cacao beans.
 The beans are dried and roasted to create cocoa beans.

 It’s unclear exactly when cacao came on the scene or who invented it.
 According to Hayes Lavis, cultural arts curator for the Smithsonian’s National Museum of the American Indian, ancient Olmec pots and vessels from around 1500 B.C. were discovered with traces of theobromine, the stimulant compound found in chocolate and tea.

 It’s thought the Olmecs used cacao to create a ceremonial drink.
 However, since they kept no written history, opinions differ on if they used cacao beans in their concoctions or just the pulp of the cacao pod.

 The Olmecs undoubtedly passed their cacao knowledge on to the Central American Maya who not only consumed chocolate, they revered it.
 The Mayan written history mentions chocolate drinks being used in celebrations and to finalize important transactions and ceremonies.